 The System's retirement programs provide retirement benefits based on members' average final compensation and creditable service.
 Vesting occurs upon the earning of five years of service credit or the earning of one year of service credit immediately preceding retirement at or after normal retirement age.
 Normal retirement age for State employees and teachers is age 60, 62 or 65.
 The normal retirement age is determined by whether a member had met certain creditable service requirements on specific dates, as established by statute.
-The monthly benefit is reduced by a statutorily prescribed factor for each year of age that a member is below her/his normal retirement age at retirement.
+The monthly benefit of members who retire before normal retirement age by virtue of having at least 25 years of service credit is reduced by a statutorily prescribed factor for each year of age that a member is below her/his normal retirement age at retirement.
 The System also provides disability and survivor benefits, which are established by statute for State employee and teacher members, and by contract with other participating employers under applicable statutory provisions.